 Birth control is extremely useful in managing breakouts.
-Birth control and acne both have to do with hormones, so this is not surprising.
-Moreover, during the menstrual cycle, our hormones are changing and this causes more breakouts.
+Birth control and acne are both related to hormones, so this is not surprising.
+Moreover, during the menstrual cycle, hormones are changing and this causes more breakouts.
 Birth control consists of estrogen and progesterone that reduce androgen levels, which in turn reduces breakouts.

 2. Clean your Phone

 With all of the social media and connectedness today, we are often on our phones.
 When you hold your phone to your face, an excess of oil is produced.
 Then, the oil mixes with the bacteria on your phone, producing acne and breakouts.
 Prevent this by washing your phone and face daily.

 3. Avoid Touching your Face

 Just like bacteria is produced from our phones, when you touch your face, a similar process with bacteria occurs.
 It is easy to forget about the various items you touch throughout our day as well as how often you are absentmindedly touching your face.
 Evidently, bacteria is constantly being passed from your hands to your face.
 Consciously recognize this habit and continuously remind yourself to avoid touching your face.

 Working out causes germs to attach to your body with the sweat that you produce, as well as other people’s bacteria on machines or weights.
 Furthermore, it is important to shower very soon after working out, because leaving the sweaty and damp clothes on will increase risk of breaking out.

 Studies show that diet plays a role in maintaining skin, so it’s important to understand how to best feed your body while maintaining clear skin.
 The acne-free diet includes drinking more water, reducing sugar and alcohol intake, and avoiding process foods.